mrnaveira/rust-blockchain/README.md

 # rust-blockchain
 A toy blockchain written in Rust.
 This blockchain is a conceptual work:
 * Defines data structures to model a minimum blockchain
-* Mines new blocs in a separate thread, running PoW with a fixed difficulty.
+* Mines new blocks in a separate thread, running PoW with a fixed difficulty.
 Mining will stop until new transactions arrive.
 * Provides a REST API to retrieve the blocks and add transactions

 ## Getting Started